 Protech management can connect directly with their technicians and allocate jobs and view completed inspection reports.

-This was a great project to build and we look forward to working with Protech on any future digital transformation or other digital project requirements.
+This was a great project to build and we look forward to working with Protech on any future digital transformation or other digital strategy project requirements.

 Posted 29th June ’18 – view all Blog & FAQ articles